Error Analysis for Enrichment and Critical Thinking

 I research different errors that are commonly made in whatever concept we are working on, I pull from common errors I have seen before, and I take errors that my kids are currently making.
 Then, I make a page with a problem that has an error, and it is the student’s job to figure out what the error is.
 This is not easy for students, but oh my, it sure stretches their thinking!
 You can easily take any student error and turn it into an error analysis task.

 I teach students how important it is to walk through the problem step-by-step.
 They need to figure out if the student has made a basic computational mistake or if the student has made an even bigger, more significant conceptual mistake.

 Once they figure out what the problem is, they have to give the “student” who made the mistake some advice on avoiding making the same error next time.
 This is also challenging for the kids, but I have seen so many amazing new understandings come out of this type of thinking.
 Finally, students have to rework the problem on their own.

-At the beginning of the year, we complete several error analysis examples together.
+At the beginning of the year, we complete several examples together.
 My FREE addition error analysis is a good place to start, no matter the grade level.
 I show them the process of walking through the problem and how best to complete an error analysis task.

-From that point forward, I have students complete error analysis tasks for just about every math concept It each.
+From that point forward, I have students complete these tasks for just about every math concept It each.
 I usually do one or two examples with the kids first so that they know my expectations and so that they can warm up their brains to the types of errors that might be made in a specific math concept, and then they are begging me to pass them out and send them off on their own.